Seawater systems for yachts

 Final verification

-We check that the system is operational, stable, and consistent with the intervention carried out, to ensure that the work is not just an apparent solution.
+We check that the installation is operational, stable and consistent with the intervention carried out, to ensure that the result is not just an apparent solution.

 • Functional testing and final review